Xeo786/Rufaydium-Webdriver/README.md

 element := Session.CDP.getelementbyLocation(x,y)
 ```
 # CDP.Element
-Following methods only applicable of element return from CDP
+Following methods only applicable to element(s) return from CDP
 ```AutoHotkey
 CDP_element.getBoxModel()	; with Json array of element coord margins and paddings detail CDP_element.getNodeQuads()	; quads are x immediately followed by y for each point, points clock-wise